 SolarWinds NTA can be combined with their Network Performance Monitor to provide comprehensive monitoring and analysis solutions.
 These two products integrate and provide a single console.

 WireShark is a very popular packet analyzer.
 It is used for network troubleshooting, analysis, and protocol development.
 WireShark is a great tool for capturing traffic on a single interface or system but it is not designed to handle large volumes of traffic.
 If you need to troubleshoot a single application or system then this is a great choice.
-If you want to continuously monitor and capture all network traffic then NetFort or SolarWinds NTA is the way to go.
-Although I use NetFort to constantly analyze all network traffic I still use Wireshark at times.
+If you want to continuously monitor and capture all network then you need a tool such as SolarWinds NTA.

 - Deep packet inspection of the most commonly used protocols